ground7/sharp-nec-homekit-tv/README.md

 - Home App (On/Off and Switching Sources)

 ### To Do
+- Read Power State and Current Input Back from TV to Update the Home App
 - Finish Dockerfile (mostly works except maybe cec On/Off haven't tested)
 - Finish Remote Implementation
 - Variable abstraction for default IP address, TV name, accessory.state file location